 Frequently Asked Questions

-Because the YOTO program is deeply rooted in keeping kids in school, students are identified by their School Liaison (principals, teachers, counselors, etc. who volunteer their time to identify and work with students).
-Together, the student and his/her School Liaison submit and complete an application.
+Because the YOTO program is deeply rooted in keeping youth in school, students are often identified by their School Liaison (principals, teachers, counselors, etc. who volunteer their time to identify and work with students).
+Youth can also submit an online application on their own.

-Students are eligible to earn an accountability-based stipend during the nine-month school year through good grades and school attendance.
-This takes the edge off their poverty and averages about $6.50 a day, which students can use to buy food and other monthly necessities.
-Students also have access to other services which can range from emergency financial assistance to free medical care.
-The Mini Mall provides other necessary staple items such as food, hygiene items, school supplies, clothing, bikes, and computers (when available).
+Students are eligible to earn an accountability-based stipend during the nine-month school year through good school attendance.
+This takes the edge off their poverty and allows them to pay for their needs.
+The Mini Mall provides other necessary staple items such as food, hygiene items, school supplies, bikes, and laptops.

 YOTO currently partners with over 100 middle and high schools throughout Southern Arizona: from Marana, Oro Valley, Catalina Foothills, and Tanque Verde… to Vail, Sahuarita, Sells, and metro Tucson.